 Let's imagine the website of an existing weekly print magazine.
-In this Cookbook, we often use the template pack "The Journal" which reflects magazine structure.
-"The Journal" covers topics like politics, business, science and technology, health, entertainment and sports.
+In this Cookbook, we often use the theme "The New Custodian" which reflects magazine structure.
+It covers topics like politics, business, science and technology, health, entertainment and sports.
 In such a situation, it's logical to use the built-in publication > issue > section > article structure in a straightforward way.